HebeHH/hebehh.github.io/_posts/2018-08-07-this-is-my-first-ever-post.md

 ---
 title: "Simpler Topic Modelling with Reddit News"
-date:   2018-08-07 23:37:00
+date: 2018-08-07 01:14:07
+image: '/assets/'
+description:
-categories: python, NLP, topic modelling, reddit, news
+tags: python, NLP, topic modelling, reddit, news
+categories:
+twitter_text:
 ---
 During my last bout with insomnia I decided I wanted to get a bit more familiar with python's [regex](https://developers.google.com/edu/python/regular-expressions), [pandas](https://pandas.pydata.org/) and [PRAW Reddit API](https://praw.readthedocs.io/en/latest/) all at the same time.
 This turned into an exploratory saga into [topic modelling](https://www.kdnuggets.com/2016/07/text-mining-101-topic-modeling.html), a fascinating subset of natural language processing that uncovers common topics within text data.
 As a random mini-task, I'd decided to try mining new r/news posts to find current popular topics, then return matching articles.

 Typically, it's as complicated as it is useful.
 Categorizing organic text requires contextual pattern recognition that's easy for humans, but not rule-based enough to easily program.
 It's most successfully done through unsupervised machine learning, generally going something like this: